laravel/vite-plugin/UPGRADE.md

 + MIX_PUSHER_APP_CLUSTER="${PUSHER_APP_CLUSTER}"
 ```

-You will also need to update these references in your JavaScript code to use the new variable name and Vite syntax:
+You will also need to update these references in your JavaScript code to use the new variable name and Node syntax:

 ```diff
 -    key: import.meta.env.VITE_PUSHER_APP_KEY,